-The Level Indicator (21) Figure 3-6 is located on the right side of the cab by the Emergency Stop Switch.
+The Level Indicator (21) (Figure 3-6) is located on the right side of the cab by the Emergency Stop Switch.
 The indicator provides the operator with a visual aid in determining the levelness of the crane.

-Deadman Switches (Optional) (Dual Axis Control Levers only)
+Deadman Switches (Optional) (Dual Axis Joysticks only)

-Deadman Switches (22) Figure 3-6 are located on the front of both control levers.
+Deadman Switches (22) (Figure 3-6) are located on the front of both joysticks.
 Either of these switches can be used instead of the seat switch to keep crane functions active.